Low back pain is a leading cause of disability worldwide and is one of the most common reasons people go to the doctor or miss work.

 - Stenosis

 Specific sources are not well understood by many health care professionals.
-We at the Robichaud-Levesque clinic strive to identify the specific cause of our patient’s symptoms.
-This allows us to manage the condition appropriately reducing the risk of a poor outcome and minimizing the evolution to chronic pain syndromes.
+The Robichaud-Lévesque clinic strives to identify the specific cause of our patients’ symptoms.
+This allows us to manage the condition appropriately, thereby reducing the risk of a poor outcome and minimizing progression to chronic pain syndromes.

 Repetitive movements at work or at home such as lifting, pulling, or anything that twists the spine can contribute to back pain.
-However, prolonged sitting and immobility from working in a sedentary work environment can also lead to postural stresses that can have detrimental effects on our body.
-Being overweight, smoking, inactivity and other co-morbidities (other diseases) can all contribute to increased risk of suffering from back pain.
+However, prolonged sitting and immobility resulting from a sedentary work environment can also lead to postural stresses that can have detrimental effects on the body.
+Being overweight, smoking, inactivity, and other comorbidities (other diseases) can all contribute to an increased risk of suffering from back pain.

-Avoiding aggravating factors such as those listed above should be the first thing you address if you suffer from low back pain.
-Improving your physical condition and practicing proper body mechanics can diminish the risk of suffering from low back pain and/or help prevent its recurrence.
-Exercising can help build muscle, increase coordination and flexibility increasing the strength and endurance of your back and core muscles.
-Maintaining a healthy weight, healthy habits, staying active and not smoking can also all have a drastic impact on one’s low back pain.
-Remember: stand smart/ sit smart and lift smart.
+The first line of defense in addressing low back pain is avoiding risk factors such as those listed above.
+Improving your physical condition and practicing proper body mechanics can help reduce pain and help prevent its recurrence.
+Exercizing can help build muscle, and increase coordination and flexibility, which increases the strength and endurance of the back and core muscles.
+Maintaining a healthy weight, having healthy habits, staying active and not smoking can also all greatly reduce lower back pain.
+Remember: stand smart, sit smart, lift smart.

-Standard medical management of mechanical back pain is primarily based on pain management and seldom identifies causation of back pain.
-However, not all low back pain is the same, therefore at our clinic we find that identifying the root cause of an individual’s pain is essential as this will direct all further treatment and rehabilitation protocols.
+Conventional medical management of mechanical back pain is primarily based on pain management and seldom identifies the cause.
+However, not all lower back pain is the same.
+That’s why at Robichaud-Lévesque, we believe that identifying the root cause of pain is essential, as this will inform all further treatment and rehabilitation protocols.

-Chiropractic care can help maximise joint mobility and reduce the muscle tension associated with low back conditions.
-Laser/photobiomodulation therapy can help by influencing tissue regeneration, increasing blood flow to the injured area and controlling inflammation leading to long term positive outcomes.
+Chiropractic care can help maximize joint mobility and reduce muscle tension associated with lower back conditions.
+Photobiomodulation/laser therapy can help by promoting tissue regeneration, increasing blood flow to the injured area, and controlling inflammation, which can lead to long-term positive outcomes.
 Surgery is rarely needed but sometimes necessary.

-It’s important to note that once you suffer from low back pain you are predisposed to recurrences.
-It may also leave you vulnerable to secondary conditions such as degenerative disc and joint disease as time progresses.
-Therefore, it is important to continue to maintain proper posture, movement patterns and continue to complete rehabilitative exercise even when you’re feeling asymptomatic to decrease the risk of re-aggravation.
+It’s important to note that once you start suffering from lower back pain, you may become predisposed to recurrences.
+Over time, it may also leave you vulnerable to secondary conditions such as degenerative disc and joint disease.
+To reduce the risk of reaggravation, it’s important to continue maintaining proper posture and movement patterns and to complete rehabilitative exercize, even when you’re feeling asymptomatic.